jsondevers/overflown/algorithms/dp/README.md

 # Dynamic Programming

 ## Introduction

 Dynamic programming is a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions using a memory-based data structure (array, map,etc).
 Each of the subproblem solutions are indexed in some way, typically based on the values of their input parameters, so as to facilitate looking them up.

 Dynamic programming differs from divide-and-conquer in that we typically solve the subproblems in a specific order, and we solve each subproblem only once.
 This is in contrast to divide-and-conquer, where we typically solve the subproblems in a recursive manner, and we solve each subproblem multiple times.

-## Solving Dynamic Programming Problems

-Dynamic programming is a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions using a memory-based data structure (array, map,etc).

 ## Table of Contents